Tucows: Mobile phone services

 In February 2012, Tucows launched a new mobile virtual network operator in the United States known as Ting, which resells voice and data services on the T-Mobile US network.
 As of July 2018, the service had approximately 286,000 subscribers.

 In 2017, Tucows acquired Canadian MVNO Roam Mobility from Otono Networks.
 Roam Mobility ran for three years until it was shut down in June 2020, likely due to travel slowdown from the COVID-19 pandemic.

 On August 3, 2020, Tucows announced that it would sell the Ting Mobile business to Dish Network (owner of Boost Mobile) and serve as its provider of backend services for its new wireless businesses.

 As of 2022, Tucows no longer runs its mobile phone service and has shifted focus to software enablement for other providers.

 Internet services

 On December 15, 2014, Tucows announced its acquisition of the Charlottesville, Virginia ISP Blue Ridge InternetWorks, which was building a fiber to the home network.
 The services were brought under Tucows' Ting branding.
 They began offering symmetrical gigabit fiber internet without bandwidth caps.
-Since expanding the existing fiber network in Charlottesville, Ting Internet is currently in 12 markets wth more on the way.
+Since expanding the existing fiber network in Charlottesville, Ting Internet is currently in 12 markets with more on the way.